Shimshal is a relatively remote Wakhi village in the Northern half of the Karakoram

 The second accommodation option is a newly built small hotel (and still being built as of June 2006) also near to the school.
 It is run by a Shimshali who has previously climbed Nanga Parbat.
 I have not stayed at the hotel however I have met the owner who has an excellent knowledge of the mountains in the local area.

 Camping is possible around the fringes of the villages.
 The best bet is to ask locals.
 You'll need to find somewhere with safe water.

 Bring everything you need to Shimshal if you intend to trek or climb.
 There are a couple of small shops in the village however they sell little of use.
 Kerosene will likely be available however I did not personally enquire.

 Matthieu Paley has produced an excellent brochure on Shimshal for Pakistan's Ministry of Tourism.
-It is available online here.
+It is available online here

-There are also some excellent photos of Pakistan's Northern Areas on Matthieu's own website here.
+There are also some excellent photos of Pakistan's Northern Areas on Matthieu's own website here

 has some nice photos